-The whole building is surrounded by high iron railings.
-Moreover, they are crowned with a replica of a Roman ax – fasces – a Roman symbol of justice.
+Moreover, the whole building is surrounded by high iron railings.
+And, they are crowned with a replica of a Roman ax – fasces – a Roman symbol of justice.

-At the top of the stairs at the front of the building is a Russian cannon – dating back to the Crimean War in the 1800s.
+At the top of the stairs at the front of the building is a Russian cannon.
+It is dating back to the Crimean War in the 1800s.
 It was handed over to County Carlow by the then-British Minister of War.
 So. it commemorates all Irish officers and soldiers who died in the conflict.